 In January 2016, I flew to Whole Foods’ Southern California office for a meeting to discuss expanding our placement, as well as adding our new stick deodorant.
 Though I’d landed the Pacific Northwest and a few other regions pretty seamlessly, it was a bigger challenge to win a global placement—a spot on every Whole Foods shelf nationwide, an opportunity for which I’d just submitted a huge proposal.
 After all the hustle of 2015, the company had grown so much so quickly.
-I identified national placement in Whole Foods as the ideal next step, both in terms of being a great home for Schmidt’s and for opening the door to additional opportunities.
+I identified national placement in Whole Foods as the ideal next step, both in terms of being a great home for Schmidt’s, and for opening the door to additional opportunities.
 One of my brokers helped facilitate the proposal submission, which required me to fill out a detailed spreadsheet with product information (from selling attributes to product dimensions) and build a presentation according to Whole Foods’ guidelines.
 It wasn’t the most difficult process but a tedious one.

-However, soon after my return from California, I found out we hadn’t been chosen for increased regional placement—or for the global opportunity, either.
-Instead, Whole Foods had gone with a competitor to whom I was very sensitive, as it seemed pretty obvious they had been inspired by Schmidt’s scents, formulations, and designs.
+However, soon after my return from California, I found out we hadn’t been chosen for increased regional placement—or for the global opportunity either.
+Instead, Whole Foods had gone with a competitor I was very sensitive about, as it seemed pretty obvious they’d been inspired by Schmidt’s scents, formulations, and designs.
 To top it off, I found out part of the reason we failed to land the global placement was because I hadn’t properly submitted our paperwork.

 Whole Foods was an obvious opportunity we needed to land in order to sustain our growth and to demonstrate our rightful place as a leading natural deodorant.
 If we couldn’t get Whole Foods, how were we going to claim ourselves as the leading natural brand and get into other big retailers like Target, Walmart, or Costco?
 Back in Portland, we’d moved into a significantly larger warehouse across the corporate park and had continued to scale rapidly, but not without hiccups (which by now I’d come to expect, given the rapid pace of growth).
 Hiccups were signs of progress, I told myself.
 The labeling and filling machines, after a long seven months in production, had finally arrived in good order, and my employees were being trained on how to operate them safely.
 We could now produce several thousand units of deodorant in a day, but when our printing vendor kept delivering spools of labels with missing or illegible text, we faced serious delays.
-We’d also been dealing with an influx of customer complaints about faulty deodorant dials; they were getting stuck and not advancing upwards, rendering the product unusable.
+We’d also been dealing with an influx of customer complaints about faulty stick deodorant dials; they were getting stuck and not advancing upwards, rendering the product unusable.
 Getting to the root of the issue required a time-intensive deep dive into our manufacturing techniques and supply chain: Was it something with the sticks themselves?
 Was it the way we were filling them?
 Was it the cold temperatures in the warehouse?
 We still hadn’t gotten to the bottom of it, and the issue persisted for much longer than I would have liked.

 “Jaime, we have a problem,” was a phrase I grew to expect at least once a day, and I didn’t always have the answers.
-We now employed 20 people, and I felt personally responsible to keep up our momentum, find solutions for every issue, and lead us forward.
+We now employed twenty people, and I felt personally responsible for keeping up our momentum, finding solutions for every issue, and leading us forward.
 The pressure was immense.
 Sometimes I looked around the warehouse and felt like I was hallucinating.
 How had I come this far?
 And could I continue to keep up?
 With popularity comes stakes of losing your status.
 The stakes were higher than ever.